benjamin-s-hobbs/reading-notes/401readings/401-Read01-StrategicPolicyDevelopment.md

 ## What is SOC 2 compliance?

 * SOC 2 is a framework applying to businesses storing computer data in the cloud.
+  * Why SOC 2 Compliance is relevant?
+     * If a company stores customer data, they should be concerned with the protection of that data.
+A SOC 2 Report demonstrates that a company is doing what can reasonably be expected to safeguard data.
+     * The process of preparation for SOC 2 can bolster company culture.
+     * SOC 2 compliance provides documentation.
+     * SOC 2 preparation assists with risk management.
 * SOC 2 Certification (on its own) is generally not enough to prove 100% security as an organization, but it is a good start.
 * SOC stands for Service Organizations Control Report No. 2